borispovod/crypti-docs/presale.md

 * 0 - 10% (sliding scale, see below) of the genesis block will be allocated as a part of ongoing payment to the Crypti development team.
 These Crypti amounts (if any remain) will be released as a development funding mixed with the raised BTC, in ratio that the Foundation will decide upon.

 ### Launch team vesting
 The Crypti team allocation will be time-vested according to time-blocks, with release points starting with the mainnet launch and every 3 months afterwards (in coordination with quarterly code releases).
-Each payout will be approved by the Crypti foundation.

 ### Development Funds / Initial Distribution